-William B. Tunick is a Shareholder in the firm’s San Francisco office and is the head of the firm’s Board Ethics, Transparency and Accountability (BETA) Practice Group.
+William B. Tunick is a Shareholder in the firm’s San Francisco office and Chair of the firm’s Board Ethics, Transparency and Accountability (BETA) and Litigation Practice Groups.
 His practice focuses on elections, governance issues, and representing school districts in a variety of state and federal litigation.

 Leveraging his prior experience representing non-profit organizations, candidates, and elected officials on issues involving elections, he specializes in working with districts on ballot measures.
 This includes developing and implementing parcel tax and bond measures as well as litigating cutting-edge issues related to parcel tax structures.
 William also works with school districts and county offices of education on questions surrounding board member elections, including application of the California Voting Rights Act.